ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/thmonforpcidss.md

 </div>

-## What requirement can Threat Monitoring cover?
+## What requirements can Threat Monitoring cover?

 UKFast's Threat Monitoring can cover the following PCI DSS controls...